15 Nov 2018 Martin Banov

 The introduction of Markov Chain Monte Carlo (MCMC) algorithms is one essential contribution of IOTA to the domain of "crypto-currencies" and distributed systems economies.
 These algorithms pick the attachment sites on the tangle for arriving transactions and gradually optimize and sort out the arsenal of possible solutions and available paths in different emerging circumstances and regimes of activity.

-For more detailed description, see "Anatomy of a transaction" from the official documentation.
+For a more detailed descriptions, see "Anatomy of a transaction" from the official documentation.

 To bootstrap the network in its infancy stages until it acquires enough critical mass (throughput and confirmation times in the IOTA tangle are a function of the network's size) and in order to during that phase ensure protection against certain attack vectors, IOTA relies on a set of nodes run by the IOTA foundation known as the coordinator.
 The coordinator checkpoints valid transactions by issuing periodic zero-value milestone transactions (at the pace of one per minute on mainnet) used to reference valid transactions.